 - Components of blood and the functions of plasma, red cells, white cells, platelets.

 - The role of haemoglobin in red blood cells.

 - How red blood cells are affected when people live at altitude.

-- Illness/conditions that result from an imbalance in blood cells e.g. haemophilia, anaemia, and the effect this could have on a person's ability to participate in sports.
+- Illness/conditions that result from an imbalance in blood cells, e.g. haemophilia, anaemia, and the effect this could have on a person's ability to participate in sports.

 - How the circulatory and respiratory systems affect performance and participation levels:

-- o lactic acid and oxygen debt tolerance,
+- lactic acid and oxygen debt tolerance,

 - duration of activity,

-- o recovery rate.
+- recovery rate.

 - How activity and exercise develop and affect the efficiency of the circulatory and respiratory systems:

-- o stronger heart muscle,
+- stronger heart muscle,

-- o increased stroke volume and cardiac output,
+- increased stroke volume and cardiac output,

-- o lower resting heart rate,
+- lower resting heart rate,

-- o more efficient gaseous exchange,
+- more efficient gaseous exchange,

-- o increased vital capacity,
+- increased vital capacity,

-- o tidal volume,
+- tidal volume,

-- o oxygen debt tolerance.
+- oxygen debt tolerance.

 - The difference between aerobic and anaerobic work and the effect of lactic acid production on performance, with examples from specific physical activities.